Reducing radiation risk for patients with head trauma

 Computed tomography scans, or CT scans, can save lives by enabling early detection of disease and faster diagnosis and treatment of medical conditions.
 But they also expose you to far more radiation than a traditional X-ray.

-In this episode, we discuss the Adelaide Facial Bone Rule, a screening tool to reduce exposure to CT facial scans, which frequently accompanies a CT brain scan for patients admitted following a fall or accident.
+In this episode, we discuss the Adelaide Facial Bone Rule, a screening tool to reduce exposure to CT facial scans for patients admitted following a fall or accident.

 We speak to Dr Sarah Constantine, a consultant radiologist at The Queen Elizabeth Hospital, who led the first large study investigating the possibility of using information from the CT brain scan to predict the need for a CT facial bone scan to reduce the radiation dose to individual patients.